Orondo, Washington: Literature

 In East of the Mountains (1999), Orondo is mentioned when one of two Spanish speaking brothers on a bus asked Catherine Donnelly, where they are and wondering how long till they arrive at Orondo.
 The brothers then mentioned that they work at Orondo picking apples.

+Orondo is mentioned by a band of outlaws in the second novel by author D.F Bissonnette "The Smoke Road" (2017), while they flee from the US Cavalry after a spate of crimes along the Columbia River during the Yakima Wars.